 There are many different kinds of moles which are generally non-cancerous.
 Cosmetic mole removal is a common request for plastic surgeons.
 Dr. Brooks will assess your skin to determine how the mole should be treated.

 Growths can be found on surface skin or in the deeper dermal layers.
 Skin tags, fatty tumours, or firm bumps are some of the most common growths that plastic surgeons remove.
 Dr. Brooks will advise you in consultation as to which method of removal best suits your needs.

 A local anesthetic will be used for your scar, mole or growth removal.
 You will extremely comfortable during your procedure.

 Length of Surgery & Recovery Time

 Scar, mole and growth removal takes about 15 to 30 minutes to perform.
-There is usually no downtime and there is a good chance that you will be able to go back to work right after your surgery.
+There is usually not more than a day or two of social downtime and there is a good chance that you will be able to go back to work right after your surgery.
 Dr. Brooks will give you specific post operative care instructions at the time of your consultation.

-You will be seen 5 to 7 days after your surgery for stitch removal and assessment.
+You will be seen 5 to 7 days after your surgery for stitch removal (if needed) and about 6 weeks later for a follow up assessment.